U.S. Department of Transportation

 |Performance Measure||5-year Rolling Averages||Target Achieved?||Better than Baseline?||Met or Made Significant Progress?|

 |Number of Fatalities||465||472.4||474||No||✓ Yes||Yes

 (4 out of 5 targets met or made significant progress)

 |Number of Non-motorized Fatalities and Serious Injuries||108.0||107.6||113.2||✓ Yes||N/A|

-If a State has not met or made significant progress toward meeting its targets, the State must comply with the provisions set forth in 23 USC 148(i) for the subsequent fiscal year.
+If a State has not met or made significant progress toward meeting its safety performance targets, the State must comply with the provisions set forth in 23 USC 148(i) for the subsequent fiscal year.
 The State shall:

 Note: In the example above, if the State had been determined to have not met or made significant progress toward meeting its CY 2020 safety performance targets, the State would have to use obligation authority equal to their FY 2019 HSIP apportionment only for HSIP projects in FY 2023 and submit an HSIP Implementation Plan for FY 2023.